brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 ### Script Descriptions (Alphabetically Ordered):

-1. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.
+1. **Broadcast-UserLogonMessageViaGPO.ps1**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.

-2. **Broadcast-UserLogonMessageViaGPO.ps1**: Displays customizable warning messages on workstations upon user login, leveraging GPO for wide-reaching communication in IT managed environments.
+2. **BulkShorten-FileNames.ps1**: Finds and shortens filenames that exceed a certain length limit, improving system compatibility and reducing errors related to long filenames.

-3. **BulkShorten-FileNames.ps1**: Finds and shortens filenames that exceed a certain length limit, improving system compatibility and reducing errors related to long filenames.
+3. **Check-ServerPortConnectivity.ps1**: Tests connectivity for specified server ports, ensuring they are open and accessible, which is crucial for network configuration verification and diagnostics.

-4. **Check-ServerPortConnectivity.ps1**: Tests connectivity for specified server ports, ensuring they are open and accessible, which is crucial for network configuration verification and diagnostics.
+4. **Cleanup-InactiveADWorkstations.ps1**: Identifies and removes inactive workstation accounts from AD, enhancing network security and organizational efficiency.

-5. **Cleanup-InactiveADWorkstations.ps1**: Identifies and removes inactive workstation accounts from AD, enhancing network security and organizational efficiency.
+5. **ClearAndInitiate-DomainGPOSync.ps1**: Performs a complete reset of Domain GPOs with confirmation via a user-friendly GUI, followed by re-synchronization to ensure current policies are accurately applied.

-6. **ClearAndInitiate-DomainGPOSync.ps1**: Performs a complete reset of Domain GPOs with confirmation via a user-friendly GUI, followed by re-synchronization to ensure current policies are accurately applied.
+6. **Create-ScriptGlobalGUI.ps1**: Provides a template for creating customizable GUIs for PowerShell scripts, enhancing usability across various administration tasks.

-7. **Create-ScriptGlobalGUI.ps1**: Provides a template for creating customizable GUIs for PowerShell scripts, enhancing usability across various administration tasks.
+7. **CreateOUs-DefaultADStructure.ps1**: Assists in creating a standardized AD infrastructure with predefined OUs, streamlining new domain setups or reorganizations.

 8. **Delete-FilesByExtensionBulk.ps1**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.